-Injection moulding is the manufacturing process that is used to fabricate plastic parts.
+Injection moulding then centreless bar grinding is the manufacturing process that is used to fabricate plastic parts.
 However, the products manufactured using this method differs in application, complexity and size.
 The injection moulding process is executed through the use of injection moulding tooling and machine, raw plastic material and mould.
 The raw plastic is melted in the moulding machine after which it is injected in the mould to cool and solidify.
 This process is used to produce thin walled plastic parts that are used in numerous applications such as plastic housing.

 To get the most out of injection moulding processes, you ought to understand the tools that are used and the moulding process.
 The process is short and takes a maximum of 2 minutes.
 However, if it is not implemented in the right manner, you may not get the best results.